mkolczynska/martakolczynska/content/about.md

 <img class="img-circle" style="float: right; margin-left: 10px;"
 src="Kolczynska.jpg" width="150px"/>

-I am a post-doctoral researcher at the [Institute of Philosophy and Sociology, Polish Academy of Sciences](http://ifispan.waw.pl/), and a recent Ph.D. graduate from the Department of Sociology, The Ohio State University.
+I am starting a position as assistant professor at the  post-doctoral researcher at the [Institute of Political Studies of the Polish Academy of Sciences](http://english.isppan.waw.pl/).
 My research interests include comparative analyses of political attitudes and behavior across nations and over time, as well as the methodology of comparative research, in particular cross-national surveys.

 [*My full CV*](cv.pdf)